Earless monitor lizard

 The earless monitor lizard (Lanthanotus borneensis) is a semiaquatic, brown lizard native to the Southeast Asian island of Borneo.
-It is the only living species in the family Lanthanotidae and it is related to the true monitor lizards.
+It is the only living species in the family Lanthanotidae and is related to the true monitor lizards.

 Taxonomy

 The earless monitor lizard was described in 1878 by Franz Steindachner.
 The genus name Lanthanotus means "hidden ear" and the species name borneensis refers to its home island of Borneo.
 The uniqueness of the species was immediately recognized and Steindachner placed it in its own family, Lanthanotidae.
 In 1899, George Albert Boulenger relegated it to the family Helodermatidae, together with the beaded lizards and Gila monster, on the basis of morphological similarities.
 Further studies were conducted in the 1950s where it was found that although it is related to Helodermatidae, this relationship is relatively distant.
 The similarity is in part the result of convergent evolution and they should be recognized as separate families.
 Both are part of a broader Anguimorpha, but the relationship among the various families has been a matter of dispute.
 Several earlier studies have placed the earless monitor lizard together with Helodermatidae and Varanidae (true monitor lizards) in Varanoidea.
 More recent genetic evidence has found that the nearest relative of the earless monitor lizard is Varanidae.
 Most authorities continue to recognize them as separate families as the divergence between them is deep, but some have suggested that the earless monitor lizard should be included as a subfamily, Lanthanotinae, of the Varanidae.
 Together they form a clade and its sister group is Shinisauridae; at a higher level the sister groups of these three are Helodermatidae and others families in Anguimorpha.
 The most recent common ancestor diverged in the mid-Cretaceous.

 The extinct Cherminotus known from Late Cretaceous fossil remains in Mongolia has been considered a member of Lanthanotidae, but this is disputed.